daviddcho/mapreduce/README.md

 This isn't a fully distributed operation but a single-node in a pseudo-distributed operation.
 Each Hadoop daemon runs in a serpate Java process.

+We using Pride and Prejudice as our input.

 ```
 # Format it
 hdfs namenode -format